ErrorTzy/writings/papers/epq/gay.md

 ## 4.2.
 The Rationale of Marriage Law

-- Why is there such thing as marriage?
+1. Why is there such thing as marriage?
    - the monogamous heterosexual family is a natural structure
-     - **REF**: irrelevant for legislation because law need not to follow nature, since nature may be oppressive
+     - **REF:** irrelevant for legislation because law need not to follow nature, since nature may be oppressive
    - marriage protects/guides a valuable life
-     - **REF**: Why it is valuable at all?
+     - **REF A:** Why it is valuable at all?
        - it is a time enduring tradition, thus it has proven its value
-         - **REF**: tradition can have negative components, i.e. rape exemptions, and in a diverse society, there can be multiple traditions that incompatible with each other.
+         - **REF:** tradition can have negative components, i.e. rape exemptions, and in a diverse society, there can be multiple traditions that incompatible with each other.
        - a monogamous marriage encourages sexual self-control needed for health and happiness; goods of love and intimacy, etc
-     - **REF**: The state should not interfere way of life but instead should stay neutral.
+     - **REF B:** The state should not interfere way of life but instead should stay neutral.
        - even if with this neutrality of way of life, marriage protects autonomy, relationship and children
-         - **REF**: marriage may not do benefit to children; what should be used for addressing children issue should not be marriage but other programs
+         - **REF:** marriage may not do benefit to children; what should be used for addressing children issue should not be marriage but other programs or plans
-       - marriage makes better citizens because children empirically speaking has better psychological and economical status
+       - marriage makes better citizens because children empirically speaking has better psychological and economical status; if economics leads to inequality, then Mill's "school of injustice" applies
-         -

 > What exactly does "should not affect way of life" mean?

+2. Why is there such thing as divorce law?
+  - helps gender equality because children and women are more vulnerable after divorce

+The two rationales are weakened by the `empirical` social role of marriage.

+## 4.3.
+Same-Sex Marriage

+if the function of marriage is the legal recognition of loving, then the exclusion of same-sex marriage seems arbitrary

+1. you can have civil union along side marriage
+   - **REF:** marriage has privilege over civil unions; it is oppressing gay and les by making them "second-class citizens"

+2. by definition, marriage is of different sex
+   - **REF:** what marriage should be, not what marriage has been

+3. appeal to purpose: the purpose of marriage is reproduction
+   - **REF:** why not forbid infertile couple

+the purpose of marriage is not necessarily child rearing, but a committed relationship